 POLICY A. If a MAYDAY is transmitted on an incident scene it is imperative that radio discipline is maintained to ensure communication with the personnel that transmitted the MAYDAY.
-The phrase-"SIGNAL 99" will be used by the Incident Communications Center that the incident Senamader to alert the Communications Center that the incident scene has an emergency involving emergency response personnel.
+The phrase-FIGNAL 99 will be used by the incident Communications Center that the incident scene has an emergency involving emergency response personnel.
 If a SIGNAL 99 is transmitted the following actions should be taken by the Communications Center.